A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 where $\alpha > 0$ is a step size.
 Note that the policy $\pi$ that collected the data samples does not appear in this update equation, hence, \cref{eq:Qlearning} is emblematic of \emph{off-policy learning} methods.\footnote{\emph{On-policy} refers to the problem of learning $Q^\pi$.} \Cref{eq:Qlearning} comes from $Q$-learning \citep{watkins1992Qlearning} and acts as inspiration for many deep \ac{RL} algorithms, popularized by \citet{mnih2013PlayingAtari} and \citet{silver2014DeterministicPolicy}.

-More practically, consider a parameterized function approximator $Q_\phi$, such as a neural network, where $\phi$ represents the trainable weights. $Q_\phi$ is an easy-to-evaluate function that we want to satisfy the Bellman optimality equation.
-Given a tuple of data $(s, a, r_g, s')$, define the target value:
+More practically, consider a parameterized function approximator $Q_\phi$, such as a neural network, where $\phi$ represents a collection of scalar parameters---the trainable weights.
+For a given $\phi$, $Q_\phi$ is an easy-to-evaluate function.
+We we want to choose $\phi$ so that $Q_\phi$ satisfies the Bellman optimality equation.
+Given a tuple of data $(s, a, r, s', g)$ in dataset $\mathcal{D}$, define the target value:

 We can compare $Q_\phi (s,a,g)$ to $q$ and penalize $\phi$ for any mismatch.
 In particular, we formulate the loss:

 where each $q$ is a tuple-dependent target defined in \cref{eq:target}, treated as training data independent of $\phi$ .
 The parameters $\phi$ can then be updated using some form of gradient descent: